Global Torelli Theorem for Projective Manifolds of Calabi-Yau Type: The period map

-In \cite{GS}, Griffiths and Schmid studied the so-called {Hodge metric} on the period domain $D$, which is a complete homogeneous metric.
+In \cite{GS}, Griffiths and Schmid studied the {Hodge metric} on the period domain $D$.
 We denote it by $h$.
-Since both $\Phi$ and $\Phi_{\mathcal{Z}_m}$ are locally injective, the pull-backs of $h$ by $\Phi_{\mathcal{Z}_m}$ and $\Phi$ on $\mathcal{Z}_m$ and $\mathcal{T}$ respectively are both well-defined K\"ahler metrics.
-By abuse of notation, we still call these pull-back metrics the \textit{Hodge metrics}, and they are still denoted by $h$.
+In particular, this Hodge metric is a complete homogeneous metric induced by the Killing form.
+By local Torelli theorem for Calabi--Yau type manifolds, we know that the period maps $\Phi_{\mathcal{Z}_m}, \Phi$ both have nondegenerate differentials everywhere.
+Thus it follows from \cite{GS} that the pull-backs of $h$ by $\Phi_{\mathcal{Z}_m}$ and $\Phi$ to $\mathcal{Z}_m$ and $\mathcal{T}$ respectively are both well-defined K\"ahler metrics.
+By abuse of notation, we still call these pull-back metrics the {Hodge metrics}.
+Let us denote $\mathcal{Z}^H_{m}$ to be the completion of $\mathcal{Z}_m$ with respect to the Hodge metric.
+By definition $\mathcal{Z}_m^H$ is the smallest complete space with respect to the Hodge metric that contains $\mathcal{Z}_m$.
+Then $\mathcal{Z}^H_{m}\subseteq\bar{\mathcal{Z}}_{m}$ and the complex codimension of the complement $\mathcal{Z}^H_{m}\backslash \mathcal{Z}_m$ is at least one.